StephenBanbury/jekyll-blank-template/_posts/2019-03-10-week-four-critical-reflection.markdown

   - virtual and augmented reality, particularly, where possible, in the browser and in combination with web technology
   - open web-socket technology
   - cloud and microservice technology

+  These do seem to be big topics though, so making them attainable and relevant in this form will likely prove tricky.
+I am aware there will need to be some breaking down of these into smaller component parts in order to be able to quantify them in a useful and managable way.